ayohana/TreatTracker/README.md

     * Enter the command `dotnet build` to build the project using its dependencies.
     * Enter the command `dotnet ef database update` to create a new, empty database.
     * Enter `dotnet run` to run the application.
+    * Enter URL `http://localhost:5000/` in your preferred browser.

 ## Known Bugs